 Instead of brooding about their fates, the Normans, once they realized Pandolfo’s jealous games, simply moved on to greener pastures.
 They entered the service of Guaimar, another regional warlord.
 But inevitably, Guaimar’s court officials began to whisper venomous words against the Normans as well.
 So Tancred and his men moved on, and this time found employment under the Byzantine emperor (who had holdings in Sicily) as a hired force to fight the marauding Saracens in Sicily.
 And this they did.
 Together the Normans and Greeks were successful in expelling the Saracens from nearly all of Sicily.
 But what happened then?
 Yes, the Normans became objects of jealously from the Greeks too; so they persuaded the Greek emperor Michael IV Paphlagon to let them settle in Apulia in southern Italy.
 They settled there and eventually built the city of Melfi in a well-fortified location.
 There they were able to fend off many attackers and build a permanent home for themselves.

 We should learn from the behavior of the Normans, and from the “phantom of a vision” ethic of Ibn Munir, as we discussed earlier.
 When we are met with a lack of appreciation or a lack of respect, we must fold up our tents and move on to greener pastures.
-We should not wring our hands at the injustices of the world, for the world will pay little attention to these matters.
-We do not perform great tasks for the applause of others; we do them for their own sake, and because they are an expression of our characters.
-And we do not need the permission or validation of others, as our hearts are imbued with greatness of soul, with that magnitudo animi, which has its own momentum and its own eternal logic.
+We should not wring our hands at the injustices of the world, for the world will pay little attention to our futile remonstrations.
+We do not perform great tasks for the applause of others; we do them for their own sakes, and because they are an expression of our characteristic fiber.
+Neither do we need the permission or validation of others; for our hearts are imbued with greatness of soul, with that inexpressable magnitudo animi, which has its own momentum and its own eternal logic.

 We write our own histories, and we inscribe the pages of our folios with the chronicles of our own great deeds.